Last Updated on 7 days by mallorcaunderthesun

 How to travel free on the TIB Mallorca Buses and Trains

-To get free public transport, you will need to get an Intermodal card from ANY of these offices around Mallorca.
-As I have discovered, you do not just need to go to the Palma bus station.
+UPDATED from JUNE 2023: To get free public transport, you will need to get an Intermodal card from ANY of these offices around Mallorca.
+You will need to book an appointment or cita previa, which you can do here.

 The information on the website hasn’t been updated to reflect free public transport for Mallorca residents but you can see which offices can provide the card.